 Entry to Fourth Form (13+, Year 9) and to the Remove (14+, Year 10)

 The vast majority of places in the Fourth Form (Year 9) are required for those Pupils transferring from Belmont, Mill Hill Preparatory School, Year 8, and Pupils coming from other Foundation Preparatory Schools i.e., Hertford Prep, Lyonsdown School and Keble Prep who have been recommended by their Head.
-This leaves a small number of available places for external entry to the Fourth Form.
+This leaves a number of available places for external entry to the Fourth Form.